labor-digital/asset-building/documentation/Plugins.md

 };
 ```

+## filterHtmlTemplate(template, context)
+Can be used to filter the given template for the "HtmlWebpackPlugin".
+The given
+template is always an object, even if the laborConfig says only "true".

 ## getJsProvides(provides, context)
 To make js objects like the "$" in jQuery globally available without including
 it in every fileyou can "provide" certain variables using the webpack